Barnie-Corps/barniebot/privacy.md

 ## 5. Changes to This Policy

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 We advise you to review this Privacy Policy periodically for any changes, as continued use of BarnieBot constitutes acceptance of the updated policy.
-This policy was last updated on August 29th, 2024.
+This policy was last updated on October 3rd, 2024.

 By using BarnieBot, you consent to our Privacy Policy.
 If you have any questions or concerns about this policy, please contact us at our support server linked in the repository README or via email at barniecorps@gmail.com.